Fostering Case Studies

 Mary approached Foster Careline and had an initial meeting to gauge her suitability for the role of a Foster Carer.
 An assessment was carried out which covered all aspects of her, her home and her support system.
 This process took three months and during that time Mary also received group and one to one training which she found really enjoyable.

 After this Mary was approved by Foster Careline’s and was ready to foster a child!
-Within five weeks she was offered the chance to care for a 13 year old girl Leanne, who the Foster Careline team thought would be a good match for Mary.
-She had suffered abuse and as a result suffered with depression and self- harm.
-Leanne has now been living with Mary for six months and whilst at times the relationship has been challenging, Leanne no longer self- harms and is now learning to manage her depressions.
+Within five weeks she was offered the chance to care for a 13 year old girl, who the Foster Careline team thought would be a good match for Mary.
+She had suffered abuse and as a result, suffered from depression and self-harm.
+The young person has now been living with Mary for six months and whilst at times the relationship has been challenging, she no longer self-harms and is now learning to manage her depressions.

 CASE STUDY – single male carer with children of his own.

-Ed is single and has two adult children, Antonio and Jo.
-Jo has now left home and Antonio is at University but comes home for the holidays.
+Ed is single and has two adult children, a son and a daughter.
+His daughter has now left home and his son is at University but comes home for the holidays.
 Ed has been Fostering since his own children were six and eight years old.
 He was a full time carer for a number of years and did not work but he now has a part time job with the bank.
-He has cared for many children over the past few years and currently has two siblings, Peter and David aged twelve and fourteen who he hopes to care for until adulthood.
+He has cared for many children over the past few years and currently has two siblings, who he hopes to care for until adulthood.
 Most of the children that Ed has cared for still keep in touch.

 Ed said that the biggest reward comes knowing that he has given children the opportunity to experience positive family life and a sense of belonging.
 He says that judging from the size of his family gatherings, the young people certainly feel that they do belong.